matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 tailored to provide the precise level of access needed for a user or service account, enforcing the principle of least privilege and reducing the risk of excessive permissions that could lead to security vulnerabilities.

-9) Explain the significance of VPC Service Controls in enhancing GCP governance? // HERE
+9) Explain the significance of VPC Service Controls in enhancing GCP governance?
 Answer: VPC Service Controls enhance GCP governance by creating a security perimeter around data stored in GCP services, preventing data exfiltration and mitigating data breaches.
 It allows organizations to define fine-grained access control policies for services and their data, ensuring that sensitive information is accessed only by authorized services and users,